-Dry floodproofing consists of sealing all areas from the ground level up to approximately 3 feet of a structure to reduce the risk of damage from storm surge resulting from hurricanes of a certain magnitude, by making walls, doors, windows and other openings resistant to penetration by storm surge waters.
+Dry floodproofing consists of sealing all areas from the ground level and will not exceed 3 feet above ground surface elevation due to engineering constraints on a structure to reduce the risk of damage from storm surge resulting from hurricanes of a certain magnitude, by making walls, doors, windows and other openings resistant to penetration by storm surge waters.
 Walls are coated with sealants, waterproofing compounds, or plastic sheeting is placed around the walls and covered, and back-flow from water and sewer lines prevention mechanisms such as drain plugs, standpipes, grinder pumps, and back-up valves are installed.
-Openings, such as doors, windows, sewer lines, and vents, may also be closed temporarily with sandbags or removable closures or permanently.
+Openings, such as doors, windows, sewer lines, and vents, may also be closed permanently or temporarily with sandbags or removable closures.